Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 75 active transport stops operating within Panania (North) - Milperra.
-These stops offer a mix of train and bus services.
-They are serviced by 43 individual routes, collectively providing 4,326 weekly passenger trips.
+Public transport analysis indicates 75 active transport stops operating within Panania (North) - Milperra.
+These comprise a mix of train and bus services.
+There are 43 individual routes servicing these stops, collectively providing 4,326 weekly passenger trips.

 Transport accessibility is rated as excellent, with residents typically located 156 meters from the nearest transport stop.
 Service frequency averages 618 trips per day across all routes, equating to approximately 57 weekly trips per individual stop.